Adv Dip Couns Adv Dip Supervision Reg MBACP (Accred)

 Are you looking for a counsellor or wondering whether counselling might help you?

 Counselling can help when we feel things are going wrong with our lives.
 Counselling can help us to understand the things that are going wrong and to work out what we can do to deal with them.

 Life can be very complex, busy and demanding.
 We may feel we do not have the space to explore what is happening.
 We may not think we have a trusted person with whom we can share our personal, and possibly painful, experience.

-I offer face to face counselling in Plymouth (Stoke PL1).
-I also work in Tavistock (PL19).
+I offer face to face counselling in Tavistock (PL19), online counselling via Zoom and telephone counselling.

 I was trained as an Integrative Counsellor.
 This means I believe that no one theory will either make sense of or be entirely applicable to every person.
 Neither will one approach or technique help all people.
 I work with people in whatever way helps them to resolve the issue they have chosen to address.